invertase/react-native-firebase/docs/index.md

 ## Expo

-Integration with Expo is possible in both Bare Workflow, and [custom Managed Workflow](https://docs.expo.io/workflow/customizing/) via [config plugins](https://docs.expo.io/guides/config-plugins/).
+Integration with Expo is possible when using a [development build](https://docs.expo.dev/workflow/overview/#development-builds).
+You can configuring the project via [config plugins](https://docs.expo.io/guides/config-plugins/) or manually configure the native projects yourself (the "bare workflow").

-React Native Firebase cannot be used in the "Expo Go" app, because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
+*NOTE:* React Native Firebase cannot be used in the pre-compiled [Expo Go app](https://docs.expo.dev/get-started/expo-go/) because React Native Firebase uses native code that is not compiled into Expo Go.

-### Expo Bare Workflow

-Where possible, it is recommended by the Expo team to **_use Managed Workflow_** (see next section).

-If you're using [Bare Workflow](https://docs.expo.io/introduction/managed-vs-bare/#bare-workflow), you will need to follow the above [Android Setup](/#2-android-setup) and [iOS Setup](/#3-ios-setup) steps.

-### Development builds

-The recommended workflow to use React Native Firebase in your project created with Expo SDK is to [create and use a development build](https://docs.expo.dev/develop/development-builds/create-a-build/).
+#### Your Expo project

 To create a new Expo project, see the [Get started](https://docs.expo.dev/get-started/create-a-project/) guide in Expo documentation.

 #### Install React Native Firebase modules